 The COVID-19 pandemic has been a phenomenal health disaster globally on many countries, leaving low resourced countries more vulnerable.
 However, accepting donations or other assistance from the TI makes governments even more susceptible to the bidding of the tobacco industry, as stated by the Tobacco Tactics that, “Such CSR behaviour during the pandemic has been described as a ‘Trojan Horse’, gifted by the tobacco industry with less-than-altruistic intentions.”[xv]
 Although governments are expected to secure a vaccine the soonest to protect their people, it would be prudent to avoid collaboration with TI as it is not compliant with WHO FCTC Article 5.3.
 Since there are choices available for COVID-19 vaccines, governments can consider vaccines that are not linked to the TI, a business that is already responsible for the death of more 8 million people a year globally.[xvi]

 Industry-related CSR activities are a form of sponsorship and are used by the tobacco industry to minimize tobacco harms and access high-level officials and policy makers.
 In the ASEAN region, only Brunei, Lao PDR, Myanmar, and Thailand have banned CSR by the tobacco industry.

-In 2019, PMI increased its CSR contribution in the ASEAN region to about USD 22 million (Table 2) which is more than double that spent in 2019.
+In 2020, PMI increased its CSR ‘contribution’ in the ASEAN region to about USD 22 million (Table 2) which is more than double that spent in 2019.